 John S. Kaddis, Ph.D.

-John Kaddis, Ph.D, is an assistant professor in the Department of Diabetes & Cancer Discovery Science within the Diabetes & Metabolism Research Institute at City of Hope.
+John Kaddis, Ph.D, is an associate professor in the Department of Diabetes & Cancer Discovery Science within the Arthur Riggs Diabetes & Metabolism Research Institute at City of Hope.

 For 15 years at City of Hope, Dr. Kaddis has delved into the complex mechanisms of type 1 diabetes, devising scientific resources for team-based research initiatives.
 The data systems, analysis tools and websites created for collaboration have been used by researchers all over the world.
 Dr. Kaddis currently serves as a principal investigator and co-investigator on several projects funded by the National Institutes of Health and the JDRF.